edgelevel/gitops-k8s/README.md

 ## Contributors

-Thanks to [@conorfennell](https://github.com/conorfennell) and [@mduarte](https://github.com/mduarte) to envision this path, lie down the foundation of this project and promote GitOps in our teams!
+Thanks to [@conorfennell](https://github.com/conorfennell) and [@mduarte](https://github.com/mduarte) for envisioning this path; they laid down the foundation for this project and promoted GitOps in our teams!

 ## TODO (not in order)